 planted at each of 4 test locations within the region.
 To see our U.S. soybean

-testing regions, click the Maps link.
+testing regions, click the Overview Map link.
 Region maps with county and location details can be seen by clicking the region of interest.

 Test locations are selected to represent the geographic diversity within a region.
 Ideal sites have uniform, well-drained soils where farmer hosts use standard production practices for the area.
 Typically, all tests at a location are conducted adjacent to each other to minimize yield variance between tests.

 Seed companies and/or seed distributors are invited to submit their best soybean products within specified test maturity limits to desired test regions.
 They provide high-quality seed from commercial lots and fees to enter FIRST tests.
 The only exceptions are check products (CK after product names, i.e. x1234 CK), chosen by FIRST managers to bridge results between early- and full-season tests, and Grower Comparison products (GC after the product name),

 often provided by host farmers for their knowledge as test space permits.

 Products are replicated three times minimum per test and grouped in sub-blocks arranged in replication blocks from front to back and side to side.
 This provides more precision in yield measurement and flexibility should a disruptive event (i.e. standing water) require elimination of non-uniform test areas.
 View products included in tests by clicking the

 FIRST managers package, randomize, and plant seeds into host grower fields using modified commercial planting equipment to facilitate mini-strip research.
 Individual plots (a.k.a. mini-strips) contain either

 four 30" rows or seven 15" rows, 45' in length.
 Seeding rate is based on standard area practices.